 If hard breachers are the backbone of a good offense, Bandit and Kaid are the hammer that breaks that back in two.
 Their job is to thwart the attackers’ attempts to destroy reinforced walls and hatches.
 The pair both utilize electricity to shock away Thermite and Hibana’s explosives, but they go about it very differently.
 Bandit's batteries are quick enough to pull off the 'Bandit Trick', but Kaid's Electroclaws are harder to reach and can stick anywhere.

-Mute isn’t the the flashiest defender around, but his impact can be immense.
+Mute isn’t the flashiest defender around, but his impact can be immense.
 His signal jammers are extremely flexible since they can be placed anywhere with enough room and cover an impressive distance.
 Placed next to walls, a jammer can fill the role of Bandit with slightly less efficacy.
 On doors and windows, they’re great for jamming sneaky drones and troublesome claymores.
-His flexibility and respectable kit make him someone who’s never a bad idea to take along.
+His flexibility and respectable kit make him someone who's always useful, especially if there's a Ratero drone sneaking around.

 Wamai is a different flavor of Jäger.
 The South African defender throws frisbee-shaped MAG-NET traps that capture projectiles mid-flight, carries them to the device, and detonates whatever it caught.
 It doesn’t neutralize what it captures, but instead lets Wamai turn it against the attackers.
 He’s a wonderful remix of Jäger that encourages clever placement.
 Their functionality is more situational than the ADS, since attackers are more likely to discover and destroy a MAG-NET.
 Wamai gains more traps throughout the round, so he’s best played as a light roamer or anchor.